Crime in India: Poaching and wildlife trafficking

 Illegal wildlife trade in India has increased.

 According to a report published by the Environmental Investigation Agency (EIA) in 2004, India is the chief target for the traders of wildlife skin.
 Between 1994 and 2003, there have been 784 cases where the skins of tiger, leopard or otter have been seized.
 Leopards, rhinoceros, reptiles, birds, insects, rare species of plants are being smuggled into the countries in Southeast Asia and the People's Republic of China.
 Between 1994 and 2003, poaching and seizure of 698 otters have been documented in India.

 Kathmandu is a key staging point for illegal skins smuggled from India bound for Tibet and PRC.
 The report by EIA noted there has been a lack of cross-border cooperation between India, Nepal and the People's Republic of China to coordinate enforcement operations and lack of political will to treat wildlife crime effectively.
-The poaching of the Elephants is a significant problem in Southern India and in the North-Eastern states of Nagaland and Mizoram.
+The poaching of elephants is a significant problem in Southern India and in the North-Eastern states of Nagaland and Mizoram.
+In 2015-17, Operation Shikkar led to the arrest of 72 individuals and the seizure of 464 kg of ivory.

 The majority of tiger poaching happen in Madhya Pradesh, Uttar Pradesh, Orissa, West Bengal, Assam and Arunachal Pradesh.
-There was a famous leopard poaching case at Mankulam in Kerala in 2020.
+There was a famous leopard poaching case at Mankulam in Kerala in 2021.
 Following is a comparison of reported cases of tiger and leopard poaching from 1998 to 2003:

 Samir Sinha, head of TRAFFIC India, the wildlife trade monitoring arm of the World Wide Fund for Nature (WWF) and the World Conservation Union (IUCN), told Reuters in an interview "The situation regarding the illegal trade in wildlife parts in India is very grim.
 It is a vast, a varied trade ranging from smuggling of rare medicinal plants to butterflies to peafowl to tigers and it is difficult to predict how big it is, but the threats and dimensions suggest that the trade is increasing".

 Project Tiger, a wildlife conservation project, was initiated in 1972 and was launched by Indira Gandhi on 1 April 1973.
 With 23 tiger reserves, Project Tiger claimed to have succeeded.
 But according to critics like conservationist Billy Arjan Singh, temporary increases in tiger population were caused by immigration due to destruction of habitat in Nepal, not because of the widely acclaimed success of wildlife policy in India.